imneeazmi/sauce-demo-proj/README.md

 6. Run the following command to launch Cypress: npx cypress open
 7. Once the GUI is loaded --> select "E2E Testing" and click on the module
 8. Choose Chrome as your browser --> click "Start E2E Testing in Chrome"
 9. You will see the project test cases.
-In order to run them, click on any
+In order to run them, click on any of the test cases